Dydhzo/gestdown-subtitles/README.md

    ```

 2. **Configure environment:**
-   Create a `.env` file by copying `.env.example` (if it exists) or creating it from scratch.
-Then, edit it:
+   Create a `.env` file in the root directory and add the following configuration:
    ```env
    # The environment mode, 'production' or 'development'
    NODE_ENV=production